NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 - Run early service support calls to help monitor your integration and ensure everything is working as expected.
 - Monitor performance and delivery metrics.
-- Provide help through the [NHS Notify Support](https://notify.nhs.uk/support/) portal.
+- Provide help through the [NHS Notify Support](https://notify.nhs.uk/support/) portal

 If you find a problem or have a question, contact the **Supplier API team**  by writing an email to [england.nhsnotifysuppliers@nhs.net](mailto:england.nhsnotifysupplier@nhs.net).